SnorzMorz/Individual-Capstone-Project/README.md

 #### Dividend

 A dividend is the distribution of corporate profits to eligible shareholders, usually measured in terms of a percentage relative to stock price.
-It can be used as a value indicator as well as an indicator of how profitable a stock is.
+It can be used as a value indicator as well as an indicator of how profitable the stock is.
 To better visualize the dividend,  I colour coded the number (green for over 5% and red for 0%) as well as used a speedometer/progress bar.

 <div id="image" align="center">